eugf/raspberry_pi_setup_guide/README.md

     - Select your Raspbian OS ZIP file
   - Select target
     - Check your microSD card
-      - Size should be between 4 - 64 GB, larger ones will need to be reformatted
+      - Size should be between 4 - 64 GB
+        - Sizes >= 64 GB will need to be reformatted, see [here] (https://www.raspberrypi.org/documentation/installation/sdxc_formatting.md)
       - Location should NOT be the C:\ drive
   - Flash!
     - Windows users: you may need to grant permission to the command line to start the flashing process by selecting "Yes"